 - What goals can I set to motivate myself and my team to be open to growth mindest?

 - What new skills can I develop to kickstart work on these goals?

 To answer these questions, it becomes necessary to get in touch with our inner selves.
 It becomes imperative to understand the forces that drive us from within which help develop the growth mindset.
 As a psychologist and leadership coach, I saw the merit of building these themes into my leadership course – STEP UP.
-Knowing our inner landscape, strengths and the narratives that hold us back provides women the power to navigate their careers potently and consciously.
+Knowing our inner landscape, strengths and the narratives that hold us back provides women leaders the power to navigate their careers potently and consciously.

 An architect spent her whole career working on commercial and housing projects.
 But there was some excitement lacking towards her work.
 She then realised that developing community-living projects was what would excite her the most.
 This was the area of her core care and how she wished to grow her professional identity.
 Re-building existing community structures and enhancing community spaces became her new goal.
 She began to volunteer for more such projects.
 She honed her design skills further to be able to produce better results.
 This renewed her focus in her job and workplace, she was better able to lead herself and derived more satisfaction from her work.

-Some aspects we can reboot ourselves and our professional identity are to reflect on:
+Some aspects we can use to reboot ourselves and our professional identity are to reflect on: